mattst/sublime-single-trailing-new-line/README.md

 This Sublime Text plugin makes sure that there is exactly one trailing newline at the end of a file.
 It works by deleting all the whitespace and newlines at the end of the file (if there are any) and then inserting a single newline.

-*Note that this is different from the `ensure_newline_at_eof_on_save` setting which makes sure that there is at least one trailing newline at the end of the file rather than making sure that there is exactly one trailing newline.*
+Note: This is different from the `ensure_newline_at_eof_on_save` setting which makes sure that there is *at least one trailing newline* at the end of the file, rather than making sure that there is *exactly one trailing newline* at the end of the file.

-The plugin can be run in various ways:
+### Features

 - The plugin can be set to run automatically every time a file is saved.
 This is disabled by default but by changing the settings it can be enabled either for all files or for only files of specific syntaxes.

 - The plugin can be used by assigning it to a key binding or by using its command palette entry.
 In both these cases the settings file is ignored and the plugin will work with all files.

+- A command palette entry that copies the full syntax name of the current file into the clipboard.
+This is to help users to get full syntax names quickly (for use in the settings file).

 ### Requirements